 On June 13, 2023, Amazon Web Services experienced a significant outage in its US-EAST-1 region that impacted DynamoDB and several other services, causing widespread disruptions across the internet.
 This incident serves as a critical case study in cloud infrastructure resilience, single points of failure, and the importance of multi-region architecture.

-The Incident Overview The outage began at approximately 2:40 PM EDT and lasted for several hours, with some services experiencing degraded performance for even longer.
+The outage began at approximately 2:40 PM EDT and lasted for several hours, with some services experiencing degraded performance for even longer.
+US-EAST-1, located in Northern Virginia, is AWS’s largest and oldest region, hosting a substantial portion of the internet’s infrastructure.

 Professional penetration testing requires more than technical skills—it demands a structured methodology that ensures comprehensive coverage, consistent results, and maximum value for clients.
 This comprehensive guide covers the complete penetration testing lifecycle from initial planning through final reporting, incorporating industry-standard frameworks and best practices.